 How to get a job teaching English in Bangkok

 Thailand is a popular place for English teachers and there is a lot of demand.
 While there are positions available all around the country, both in cities like Chiang Mai and smaller towns, the biggest number is in the capital, Bangkok.
+Courses like CELTA and TEFL are also popular in Bangkok.
 If you are thinking of teaching English in Bangkok, here are some tips from people who have worked there.

 Types of jobs teaching English in Bangkok